telerik/kendo-ui-core/docs/controls/editors/combobox/cascading.md

        });
     </script>

-### Why the serverFiltering is disabled and the child ComboBox does not work?
+### Why server filtering is disabled and the child ComboBox does not work?

 When [`serverFiltering`](/api/framework/datasource#configuration) is disabled, the ComboBox does not make any additional requests to the server.
-Hence, it filters the initial data using the parent's `dataValueField` property.
-If no items are found, the child ComboBox is left empty.
+As a result, it filters the initial data by using the `dataValueField` property of the parent.
+If it does not find any items, the child ComboBox remains empty.

 To use a child ComboBox with disabled server filtering, provide all the necessary data on the client.

 ### What to do when I cannot get the request parameters on the server?

-Check the format of the request parameters as displayed at the end of the **Initialize Cascading ComboBoxes** section of this article.
-Modify your server code to get them correctly.
+Check the format of the request parameters as displayed in the [**Initialize Cascading ComboBoxes**](#initialize-cascading-comboboxes) section.
+To get them correctly, modify your server code.

-Another way to handle the issue is to pass the ID of the parent ComboBox manually, using the data callback of the DataSource's `Transport.Read` object, as demonstrated in the example below.
+Another way to handle the issue is to pass the ID of the parent ComboBox manually by using the data callback of the DataSource's `Transport.Read` object, as demonstrated in the following example.

 ###### Example